base/base/docs/specs/interop/token-bridging.md

 Notice that ERC20s that do not implement the standard can still be fungible using interop message passing using a custom bridge or implementing `sendERC20` and `relayERC20` on their own contracts.

+An example implementation of the standard is available at [SuperchainERC20.sol](https://github.com/ethereum-optimism/optimism/blob/develop/packages/contracts-bedrock/src/L2/SuperchainERC20.sol)

 ### `IERC7802`